 Pedometer step count provides an objective measure of the number of steps that a user takes while wearing the device.
-Steps detected from Apple Watch and iPhone are intelligently fused together to provide an accurate estimate of a user's all-day behaviour; the device source for the detected steps can be identified in HealthKit.
-In Figure 4, device-visit data from Cohort A were used in analysis to establish the validity of the iPhone step count.
+Steps detected from Apple Watch and iPhone are intelligently fused together to provide an accurate estimate of a user's all-day behavior; the device source for the detected steps can be identified in HealthKit.
+In figure 4, device-visit data from Cohort A was used in analysis to establish the validity of the iPhone step count.

 Figure 4: iPhone pedometer step-count performance.
-These charts show the correlation between aggregated steps registered from the pressure-mat reference and iPhone step count during slow-speed (left chart), self-selected (centre chart), and 6MWT (right chart) walking tasks.
-The Pearson correlation coefficient for self-selected (1.30 \pm 0.18 metres \cdot second-1), slow-speed (1.04 \pm 0.18 metres \cdot second-1) step counts were all above 0.96.
+These charts show the corrélation between aggregated steps registered from the pressure-mat reference and iPhone step count during slow-speed (left chart), self-selected (center chart), and 6MWT (right chart) walking tasks.
+The Pearson correlation coefficient for self-selected (1.30 ± 0.18 meters \cdot second-1), slow-speed (1.04 ± 0.18 meters \cdot second-1), and 6MWT (1.46 ± 0.18 meters \cdot second-1) step counts were all above 0.96.
 Note that self-selected and slow-speed step values are aggregated from 3 or 4 walkovers and 6MWT step values are aggregated from at least 10 walkovers.